CohenArthur/rust-gistre-workshop/README.md

 * [awesome-rust](https://github.com/rust-unofficial/awesome-rust)

-We won't have done them all, but there's a good chance we'll be able to help you understand them, realize them or review them.
+We won't have done them all, but there's a good chance we'll be able to help you understand them, complete them or review them.
 Feel free to ping us for those as well!

 # Going further